 Eye of the camera is directly over babies face, this is the best angle to photograph your baby

-Posing should be simple and baby led, meaning let your baby dictate what they are comfortable with, you can place them simply on their back and using your posers position arms and legs in natural baby led poses.
-Holding gentle pressure on babies legs, and or belly while they settle will help them “Keep” in pose.
+Posing should be simple and baby-led, meaning let your baby dictate what they are comfortable with, you can place them simply on their back and using your posers position arms and legs in natural baby-led poses.
+Holding gentle pressure on baby’s legs, and or belly while they settle will help them “Keep” in the pose.

 Patience is key while posing babies, they need to feel comfortable and supported.
 Be sure the room you are photographing them in is nice and warm.
 Try swaddling if your baby is being a bit fussy.
-Also take as many breaks as you need to, enjoy these moments and don’t try to rush things.
-It may take more than one day to acheive what you are hoping to capture and that is ok.
+Also, take as many breaks as you need to, enjoy these moments, and don’t try to rush things.
+It may take more than one day to achieve what you are hoping to capture and that is ok.

 Legs folded and arms in a natural position